HistoricEngland/H.API/JoiningInstructions.md

 - Dataset name (the formal name of the heritage dataset from which you wish to submit records to the Heritage Gateway.
 A separate registration is required for each dataset).

-- Technical contact email address (the principal point of contact within your organisation or IT contact for queries and issues related to technical aspects of your data and their submission to HE).
+- Technical contact email address (the principal point of contact within your organisation or IT contact for queries and issues related to technical aspects of your data and their submission to Historic England).

 - Data contact email address (the principal point of contact for data content queries and issues, and for receipt of data validation error reports).